20ngAK/Honeypot-Hosting/README.md

 `# su - username`

 Then check to see if the user has their new sudo privileges.
+You may be prompted for the password you just created.
 The output should say `root`.

 `$ sudo whoami`

-#
+### Generating key pair
 Now that we have a new user we can go ahead and start setting up key-based authentication.
 Let's go back over to our personal machine and open up another terminal there.
 It's time to [generate](https://www.ssh.com/ssh/keygen/) an SSH key pair.

 This will generate a 4096 bit RSA key pair.
 Although the default size is 2048 bit, which is typically fine instead.
 You can leave the "file in which to save the key" default.
 You'll then be asked to set a password for the key.